Changissnz/nu_merchant_principal/README.md

 specialization.
 Rubrics and regulations tend to be established for specialization pathways.
-Despite the rarity of the specialist, the specialist is not expected to be of a genuinely unique sort.
+Despite the rarity of the specialist, the specialist is not expected to be of a genuinely unique sort, by the metric of the novelty of their work.
+Two traits that serve as better distinguishers of a specialist than their work's novelty
+are:
+- rarity among their working peers,
+- initial aptitude to be placed on the specialization pathway, alongside the rigor in standards for their recognition as a specialist.

 Trials and errors may have needed to take place to "pave the way" for the area of specialization to become recognized as the objective.
 Organizations with objectives to specialize do restructure their form and purposes to suit these objectives, with questions on their successes remaining.